AdeyemiLucy/Hospital-Management-Database-System/README.md

 - Storage of medical records including diagnoses and prescriptions
 - Querying patient demographics and visit patterns

-This project is ideal for understanding relational database design in a healthcare setting and practicing SQL query writing, table normalization, and real-world data management.

 ##  Database and Table Design